Voice over: a plea for imperfection

 Get naked

 So what do the four videos you've just watched have in common?
-Humanity, honesty, vulnerability, sincerity, truthfulness.
+Humanity, honesty, vulnerability, sincerity, authenticity.
 You get these feelings from the intention of the people who are conveying them.
 Now, how does that translate in the voice over world?

 The intention in voice over

-humanity through intentionA question that often comes up is: what do I mean by intention?
+A question that often comes up is: what do I mean by intention?
 When you say yes to your marriage.
 When you give a farewell speech at a friend's funeral.
 When you say 'I love you' to your baby.
 When, as a soldier, you shout for your unit to take shelter...
 You haven't experienced any of these situations?
-Use the "actor" part of "voice over actor".
 Appeal to your humanity.

 On the subject of perfection, Charles Bukowski said " Perfection stinks.
 It disgusts me.
 All these women and men who seek perfection in the stereotypes created by society make me vomit.
 Fucking meat mannequins with no personality and no self-respect.
 Same clothes, same music, same expressions, same food, same sex, same cars, same lives, in the end (...)
 When everyone is the same, everyone is nobody.
 Perfection is a little bird in a cage that lives, eats, shits and dies for the sole purpose of being admired. "